com-plex/PlexWatchMigrator/README.md

 # PlexWatchMigrator
 Migrates Plex watch history from one server to another for all users.

+I do not take credit for this as I did not make it, I am just uploading it here with instructions so others can use it as well.

 **Windows:**
 1. Install python (open command prompt and type python)
 2. pip install plexapi